Cannibalism in Africa: Zimba

 A number of African oral history accounts and Portuguese documents mention a people known as Zimba, who around the 1590s invaded parts of northern Zambesia (today Zambia) and neighbouring regions.
 They may have been refugees from the south bank of the Zambezi River and are often described as cannibals.
 Oral sources describe them as mercenaries who fought for Lundu, a ruler over a part of the Maravi kingdom.
 Despite their reputed cannibalism, the Portuguese formed an alliance with the Zimba in order to drive the Ottomans out of Mombasa in the Battle of Mombasa (1589).

 Afterwards the alliance fell apart, and in 1592, several hundred Portuguese and many of their local allies were killed in a fight against the Zimba for control of the area around Sena, a town on the Zambezi where the Portuguese had an important entrepôt.
 After another failed Portuguese attempt to defeat the Zimba militarily, both sides reached a peace agreement in the next year.

 There is some dispute regarding the reliability of the sources referring to the Zimba.
 The Dutch missionary and anthropologist Jan Matthew Schoffeleers writes that, because of the "striking overlaps" between written sources and local oral history, "one has to take such information seriously unless one has good reasons for not doing so".
+Though Joseph Miller considered events involving "Zimba" to be unconnected, due to the name Zimba having been used by Portuguese records to refer to any militaristic group.

 Canadian historian Eric Allina argues against dismissing the "colourful descriptions of cannibalism" recorded by the Portuguese missionary João dos Santos "as a product of European myth-making".
 He notes that internal evidence shows these descriptions as coming from local African sources rather than being fabrications by dos Santo or other Europeans.
 Without committing himself to whether the Zimba and neighbouring groups such as the Mumbo and the Macua actually practised cannibalism, Allina sees two possible explanations: either that the descriptions of such acts were meant as metaphorical criticism of the general devastation left by large and reckless armies who "destroyed" and "devoured" everything they encountered, or else that the killing and consumption of enemies and captured civilians was indeed a part of their strategy of exploiting the regions they attacked to the fullest.
-Some incidents recorded by dos Santos are quite specific, making metaphor seem less likely; for example, he describes that when two Macua merchants in Mozambique Island failed to sell a slave woman for the price they had hope for, they slaughtered her and consumed her body over the next several days.
+Some incidents recorded by dos Santos are quite specific, making metaphor seem less likely; for example, he describes that when two Macua merchants in Mozambique Island failed to sell a slave woman for the price they had hoped for, they slaughtered her and consumed her body over the next several days.